Hardball Tactics in Negotiation Definition & Examples

 Good Cop Bad Cop Tactic Example -3

-When I was a secondary student, I had violated the school rules for being late to school.
-The school discipline teacher acted as the “Bad Cop” who commanded on punishing me according to the school rules and regulations.
+When I was a secondary student, I violated the school rules by being late to school.
+The school discipline teacher acted as the "Bad Cop" who commanded to punish me according to the school rules and regulations.
 Meanwhile, the counseling teacher held an open-minded talk to understand why I was late and advised me patiently.
 Finally, I will never be late again in the next five years.

 Lowball Highball Tactic